-To customize the target file system image manually, click on the Chroot Shell from the Customize Image toolbox.
-The Chroot Shell page appears, as shown in the following figure
+To customize the target system image manually, click on the Chroot Shell from the Customize Image toolbox.
+The Customize Image in Chroot Shell page appears, as shown in the following figure.

-Figure 1-41 Chroot Shell Page
+Figure 1-54 Chroot Shell Page

 From this toolbox you can open a "chroot" shell in a terminal window.
-Select the type of terminal from the dropdown and click on the Run chroot shell button.
+Select the type of terminal from the dropdown and click on the Run chroot Shell button.
 A terminal screen opens, as shown in the following figure.

-Figure 1-42 chroot Shell
+Figure 1-55 chroot Shell

-This provides a shell with the root directory being the file system image directory.
-All changes made to system files (including software installed or removed) will be done in the file system image directory only.
+This provides a shell with the root directory being the target system image directory.
+All changes made to system files (including software installed or removed) will be done in the target system image directory only.
 The host's root file system will not be affected.